nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 text file" in the field on the upper-left.
 Finally, click the "commit to MyNewFeature" button.

-You've now successfully committed code to your branch!
+You've now successfully committed code to your local branch!
 The commit should appear in the history list on the left above the historical commits made by other users in the "unsynced commits" section (we'll get back to that later).
 Now, open up the same text file in your text editor again, and modify **one** of the lines (in whatever way, as long as it's different) and add **one** new line with new random text.
 Switch back to GitHub for Windows, and you should now see that the removed lines are highlighted in a salmon color and the added lines are again highlighted in green (Git considers a modified line to be deleted and re-added in its new form).
 Commit the updated file by adding another commit message (such as "edited the feature content"), and then clicking the commit button.

 So far, you've made two commits to your local repository.
 You may have noticed that the commits are listed as "unsynced commits" in GitHub for Windows.
 This is because the changes still only reside on your local machine.
-We're ready to send these changes up to GitHub now.
+We're ready to send these changes up to your personal project fork on GitHub now.
 Click the "sync" button in the upper-right hand corner.
 This should take a few seconds and then your commits will be moved down to the commit history.
 Click the "gear" again and choose "view on github".
-There should be a button that says "branch: master" (or another branch name) on it.
+There should be a button on the web page that says "branch: master" (or another branch name) on it.
 If you click that button, you will be able to select the MyNewFeature branch and see the commits you made as well as viewing the content of the "ThisIsMyNewFeature.txt" file on the GitHub web site.
 Recall that these changes only exist in *your fork of the project repository* - they haven't affected the main project repository in any way.